A Method of the Quasidifferential Descent in a Problem of Bringing a Nonsmooth System from One Point to Another: Reduction to a Variational Problem

+The aim of this section is to reduce the {\bf Constrained Control Problem} stated above to {\bf Unconstrained Variational Problem} below.
 Construct the functional taking into account different constraints on the object and on control which are given in the statement of the problem.
-Let $z(t) = \dot x (t)$ (under the assumptions made, $z \in P_n[0,T]$), then according to (\ref{2}) (where the initial state of the system is given) we have
+Let $z(t) = \dot x (t)$ (under the assumptions made, $z \in P_n[0,T]$), then according to (\ref{5.2}) (where the initial state of the system is given) we have

 Construct the following functional on the space $P_n[0, T] \times P_m[0, T]$: